Racketlon: Tournaments

 The first official world championship was held in 2001, between Finland and Sweden.

 As of June 2016, the International World Tour contains 23 events divided into six challengers, 12 International World Tour tournaments, two Super World Tour tournaments and three World Championships (singles, doubles and national teams).

 World Championships - Podiums

-World Racketlon Championship was started since 2001.
-No world championship was held in 2015 and 2017 (continental championship ran instead) and 2020 (due to COVID-19 pandemic).
+The Racketlon World Championships began in 2001.
+No world championships were held in 2015 and 2017 (as continental championships ran instead) and 2020 (due to the COVID-19 pandemic).